Wednesday, January 21, 2026

 As shown here: https://atroubledsage.blogspot.com/2025/06/believe-it-or-not-believe-it-or-not.html

-Henry Francisco is an ancestor of a friend of mine, Paige Dunham.
+Henry Francisco is an ancestor of an acquaintance of mine, an amazing lady by the name of Paige Munch. :)

 While the records point toward a Mayflower descent for Ruth (Fuller) Francisco through Edward Fuller, the online "consensus" tries to tell a very different story.